 Florida Statutes § 768.81 states that Florida does not cap economic or non-economic damages in slip and fall cases.
 Economic losses are determined based on the expenses you paid because of your accident.
-Non-economic damages consider how your injuries impact your quality of life and can include:
+Non-economic damages consider how your injuries impact your quality of life.

 - Pain and suffering

 - Lost wages

 You Can Partner with a Slip and Fall Lawyer on Your Injury Case